Jim’s been in touch with a fine example of how important it is to get the HO scale tunnel clearance right.

 Hope you enjoy.

-A huge thank to Jim – a wonderful narrative and pics too.
+A huge thank to Jim for sharing the danger of not getting your HO scale tunnel clearance spot on – a wonderful narrative and pics too.

 It just goes to show, a layout is never really finished…